ReluctantHacker/notes/physics/NewtonMechanics.md

 \Delta P \cdot \Delta s = \Delta E \cdot \Delta t
 ```

+In quantum mechanics, this is the conjugate variables for uncertainty principle.

+The concept of $\Delta s = \dfrac{\Delta E}{F}$ is very important because we would discuss a lot things based on objects position.
+The difference of the position is the distance.
+So energy would be the quantity of an object about how much that object moving in different position.

 # Noether's theorem and Conservation law
-Newton's three law is based on conservationo of momentum which is based on **symmetric of convervative force**
+We know that Newton's three laws is based on conservation of momentum which is based on **symmetric of conservative force(vector field)**. [reference](https://zh.wikipedia.org/zh-tw/%E4%BF%9D%E5%AE%88%E5%90%91%E9%87%8F%E5%9C%BA)

+Conservative force means that the force a particle perform to others should be maintains everywhere anytime.
+More precisely, if there's another particle attracted by it, the force(relative value and direction) being performed on should be always the same anywhere and anytime.

+In short: Force is a function of position only.

+This would derive two results.
+First, total work perform between two position doesn't matter with path the object goes.
+Second,

 if the particles is performed by **convervative force** which means the work is not relative to the path.